-Aspect Impact С 0 D Mitigation Measures the operational phase.
-Without mitigation, the consequence of the potential impact is considered moderately severe, while the possibility of the impact occurring is highly probable, amounting to a potential impact of medium significance.
-With the continued implementation of an active alien species control programme during the operational phase, the probability of the impact occurring can be reduced, resulting in a residual impact of low significance. site to control the spread of alien and invasive species.
-A combined approach using both chemical and mechanical control methods, with periodic follow-up treatments informed by regular monitoring, is recommended.
+Aspect Impact С ο D Mitigation Measures moderately severe, while the possibility of the impact occurring is highly probable, amounting to a potential impact of medium significance.
+With the continued implementation of an active alien species control programme during the operational phase, the probability of the impact occurring can be reduced, resulting in a residual impact of low significance. control methods, with periodic follow-up treatments informed by regular monitoring, is recommended.
 Water quality deterioration and contamination of wetland soils Contaminated water emanating form from the operations site (i.e., waste storage facilities) may spill into the bare lands or paved surfaces and ultimately reach the adjacent water courses, thus compromising water quality in the affected systems.
 Before mitigation measures, the impact is highly probable with a residual impact of medium significance.
 Although the application of the recommended mitigation measures may reduce the probability of the impact occurring, the potential consequence will remain the same.
-The residual impact will however be reduced low significance. ✓ Monitoring of wetland health must be conducted within one year of completion of construction, to measure any changes to the baseline status and ensure that recommended mitigation measures are sufficient to address any significant impacts.
+The residual impact will however be reduced low significance.
+1 Monitoring of wetland health must be conducted within one year of completion of construction, to measure any changes to the baseline status and ensure that recommended mitigation measures are sufficient to address any significant impacts.
 The PES/EIS of the existing wetlands must also be reviewed during the monitoring period.
-Animal Species , Injury and mortality of faunal species of conservation concern The bulk earthworks involved in site development have the potential to injure/kill individual ground-dwelling and relatively slow-moving faunal species, which will be at risk and vulnerable to heavy machinery movements and site clearance activities.
-Without mitigation, the likelihood of this impact occurring is highly probable and the consequence of the potential impact could be severe, amounting to an impact of ✓ High rainfall periods (usually November to March) should be avoided during the construction phase to possibly avoid increased surface runoff in attempt to limit erosion and that may modify the existing habitat Development of biodiversity management/action plan.
-Specific provision for biodiversity conservation, including details of any required offsets, should be made in the
+Animal Species • • Injury and mortality of faunal species of conservation concern The bulk earthworks involved in site development have the potential to injure/kill individual ground-dwelling and relatively slow-moving faunal species, which will be at risk and vulnerable to heavy machinery movements and site clearance activities.
+Without mitigation, the likelihood of this impact occurring is highly probable and the consequence of the potential impact could be severe, amounting to an impact of medium significance.
+Once mitigation measures are implemented, principally avoiding/minimising ~ High rainfall periods (usually November to March) should be avoided during the construction phase to possibly avoid increased surface runoff in attempt to limit erosion and that may modify the existing habitat Development of biodiversity management/action plan.
+Specific provision for biodiversity conservation, including details of any required offsets, should be made in the project BMP/BAP, in alignment with the objectives of the MBSP (2019).